fabric8io/osio-pipeline/README.md

     }
 ```

-To overide the default branch for this flow
+To override the default branch for this flow

 ```groovy
     ci (branch: 'test'){